jknowles/eeptools/README.md

 Helping Out
 ===========

+Review the [Contributor Guide](CONTRIBUTING.md) for specific directions and tips on how to get involved.

 `eeptools` is intended to be a useful project for the education analytics community.
 Contributions are welcomed.
 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.